Overview

 Iterate Helper Function

 Iterate is a nuclei js helper function which can be used to iterate over any type of value like array, map, string, number while handling empty/nil values.
+This is addon helper function from nuclei to omit boilerplate code of checking if value is empty or not and then iterating over itSet Helper Function

-When iterating over a values/array or some other use case we might want to invoke a request with custom/given value and this can be achieved by using set()
+When iterating over a values/array or some other use case we might want to invoke a request with custom/given value and this can be achieved by usingset()

 helper function.
 When invoked/called it adds given variable to template context (global variables) and that value is used during execution of request/protocol. the format of set()